joseph-a-levine/authoring/now/index.md

 ## Updates

 This was a quiet month, with lots of reading, writing, and coding, much of which I discuss below.
-Term starts in Oxford at the beginning of October, which doesn't herald much of a change — in the third year, we're past taking coursework and not yet at *teaching* coursework.{% sidenote "cs-id" "Except for the genius overachievers in my cohort!" %} I'll be in Oxford for all of October; as always, please say hi if you're nearby!
+Term starts in Oxford at the beginning of October, which doesn't herald much of a change — in the third year, we're past taking coursework and not yet at *teaching* coursework.
+I'll be in Oxford for all of October; as always, please say hi if you're nearby!

 ## Reading